clan-lol/clan-homepage/content/architecture/_index.md

 template = "section.html"

 [extra]
-lead = "Overview of cLAN's architecture, components and security" toc = true section = "architecture"
+lead = "Overview of Clan's architecture, components and security" toc = true section = "architecture"
 +++

-### cLAN
+### Clan

-cLAN envisions a new model for a decentralized network, designed to provide families, smaller groups, and small businesses a private, secure, and user-friendly computing platform.
+Clan envisions a new model for a decentralized network, designed to provide families, smaller groups, and small businesses a private, secure, and user-friendly computing platform.
 The system transcends the conventional reliance on centralized services, allowing for direct, end-to-end encrypted communication among users.
-Rooted in open-source software, cLAN ensures no vendor lock-in, and introduces robust features including:
+Rooted in open-source software, Clan ensures no vendor lock-in, and introduces robust features including:

 - Remote management
 - Backup functionality